miguelpais/rust-snake/README.md

 $ cargo run
 ```

-Play with the arrows keys, pause with P key and exit with ESC.
+Play with the arrows keys, pause with SPACEBAR key and exit with ESC.

-## Coming soon...

-- Drunk mode